 Former India all-rounder Bapu Nadkarni dead

-Former India all-rounder Bapu Nadkarni, best known for bowling a record 21 successive maiden overs in a Test match against England, passed away on Friday, family sources confirmed.
-Nadkarni was 86 and is survived by his wife and two daughters.
+Former India all-rounder Bapu Nadkarni, best known for bowling a record 21 successive maiden overs in a Test match against England, died on Friday, family sources confirmed.
+Nadkarni was 86 and is survived by his wife and one daughter.

 "He died of old-age related problems," his son-in-law Vijay Khare told PTI.
 Nadkarni, a left-handed batsman and slow-left arm orthodox bowler, played 41 Tests in which he scored 1414 runs and grabbed 88 wickets with 6/43 as his best bowling figures.